Nebraska State Capitol, Lincoln, Nebraska.

 For her work in Africa, she received two honorary chieftaincy titles, in Malawi and Nigeria.
 She was graduated from the University of Nebraska, B.A., The Ohio State University, M.A. and Harvard University, Kennedy School of Government, MPA, and The College of Education, Ed.
 D. Dr. Hahn has received an honorary doctorate from the University of Nebraska-Lincoln and the Nebraska Wesleyan University.
 In order to give back to her home state, she founded the Malaika Foundation with a mission to globalize Nebraska education.
 She is a native of Polk and now resides in Lincoln, Nebraska.

-Alicia is a graduate of one of the last remaining one-room schoolhouses on the Nebraskan prairie.
-Before serving as a secondary and university educator of English, world languages, modern language methods, and world cultures for the past nine years, she lived and taught in South American and European countries.
+Alicia Dallman Shoemaker attended one of the last remaining one-room schoolhouses on the Nebraskan prairie and is a first-generation college graduate.
+Before serving as a secondary and university educator in the U.S., she lived and taught in South American and European countries.
+She has also traveled extensively and taken students to many international locations.

 Kevin Witte has taught social studies (AP Human Geography, AP World History, and philosophy) at Kearney High School in Kearney, Nebraska since 2000.
 Kevin has a B.A. in social sciences secondary education and M.A. in curriculum and instruction from Doane College, as well as an M.A. in history from the University of Nebraska at Kearney.
 Teaching AP World History has led him into leadership roles at the AP World History Reading and on the AP World History Test Development Committee.
 Passionate about professional learning for teachers, Kevin has led workshops and summer institutes for AP World teachers as a Lead Consultant for the course.